Giuseppe31-s/Geracao-Tech-Unimed-BH-Ciencia-de-Dados/Banco de Dados SQL e NoSQL/E-commerce/README.md

 #### Criação de schema

 ```
-CREATE DATABASE if not exist ecommerce;
+CREATE DATABASE if not exists ecommerce;
 USE ecommerce;
 ```